 The Canadian Red Cross is currently implementing Community Partnerships as part of the emergency responses below.
 Follow the links below for more information about each response.

 British Columbia Fires 2017

 The Canadian Red Cross recognizes the importance of strengthening existing support structures that were in community prior to the event and organizations providing critical services in host communities.
-Through Community Partnerships for the British Columbia Fires, the Red Cross is supporting the mobilization of resources to support critical emergency relief and recovery activities of partnering organizations.
+Through Community Partnerships for the British Columbia Fires, the Red Cross is supporting the mobilization of resources to support recovery and resilience-building in communities impacted by the 2017 British Columbia fires.

 - More information about Canadian Red Cross assistance for those affected by the British Columbia Fires 2017